 Inverness Edinburgh Train

-We offer the cheapest train tickets from Inverness to Edinburgh as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Inverness to Edinburgh as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Your Inverness to Edinburgh train ticket is just a few clicks away!
 Enter your details into our search box and hit the get train times and tickets button.

 The Scottish city of Inverness is an important centre for bagpipe players and lovers and every September since 1788 the city hosts the Northern Meeting, a bagpipe competition.
 Another important event for the city is the annual Highland Games which can trace its roots back to 1822.
 While centred on competitions in piping and drumming, dancing, and Scottish heavy athletics, the games also include entertainment and exhibits related to other aspects of Scottish and Gaelic culture.

 Inverness is also home to two summer music festivals, Rockness and the Tartan Heart Festival, that bring a variety of different music to the town.